By Chris Carmichael,

 Myth #3: Older athletes can’t handle high training loads

 The amount of training stress a person can tolerate is based on many factors, and this myth is more about ramping up training stress too quickly than it is about the training workload an athlete can handle.
 As coaches, what we often see is a senior athlete who has to step away from or dramatically diminish training for a significant portion of the year (2+ months).
 Their fitness drops, but they try to jump back into training right where they left off, and it’s too much too soon.
 Athletes who are more consistent, which ironically are often the 60+ athletes in retirement, can maintain or increase training workloads.
+This was particularly proven in 2020, when working from home and restricted travel led many athletes – including those over 50 – to increase training workload.
+Not only did they handle it just fine, they made incredible progress.

 You can handle a lot of workload.
 You have to be smart about it and pay close attention to recovery, but don’t limit your goals because you think you’re too old for the workload.